cjdoris/pAdicExtensions/docs/generating-eisenstein-polynomials.md

 > {:.ret}
 {:.intrinsic}

-A set of indices for elements of T. This is quick to generate and can be iterated over.
+A set of indices for elements of `T`.
+This is quick to generate and can be iterated over.